- Low Flow Liquid Meters

 What Kind of Service Can Our Flow Switches Provide?

 You name it—all types of liquids and gases, big pipes or small lines, hot or cold.
-Here is an incomplete partial listing of the types of fluids that Rheotherm in-line flow switches have been used to regulatemonitor:
+Here is a partial listing of the types of fluids that Rheotherm in-line flow switches have been used to monitor:

 - Carbon Dioxide